 by Lena Cohen

-Click the link that follows for other stories in the Tech for Social Good Spotlight series and more news items about our innovative and pioneering alums.
+Click the link that follows for other stories in the Tech for Social Good Spotlight series, our Socially Responsible Computing program, and more news items about our innovative and pioneering alums.

 Tech For Social Good Alum Spotlights is a series focused on recent Brown Computer Science graduates working at the intersection of computer science and social good.
 The goal of these interviews is to explore what it means to work in the technology for social good space, what technology for social good might even mean in the first place, and most importantly, share advice for Brown students considering this path.
 The spotlight is organized by Impact Labs, a student-run organization creating awareness and access to opportunities in the tech for social good space.